-The EPC contains provisions governing the means of giving or obtaining evidence, the procedure for taking evidence as well as the conservation of evidence (Art.
-117, R. 117 - 124 EPC).
-Under the EPC Revision 2000, the content of Art.
+In the revised EPC 2000, the content of Art.
 117(2) to (6) EPC 1973 was rephrased in the new Art.
 117(2) EPC.
-The procedural aspects concerning the taking of evidence were transferred to the Implementing Regulations (see R. 118 - 120 EPC).
+The procedural aspects concerning the taking of evidence were transferred to the Implementing Regulations (see OJ SE 5/2007, Part II, pp. 176-192).
 Furthermore, the revised Art.
-117(1) EPC no longer lists the EPO departments which may take evidence, i.e., Receiving Section, examining and opposition divisions, boards of appeal and Enlarged Board of Appeal; it now includes a general reference "proceedings before the European Patent Office".
+117(1) EPC no longer lists the EPO departments which may take evidence; it now includes a general reference to "proceedings before the European Patent Office".

 Beyond the letter of the EPC, the boards of appeal have addressed multiple issues of admissibility and taking of evidence in their case law.
 In addition, they have elaborated specific principles governing the evaluation of evidence and the allocation of the burden of proof in order to ensure that EPO proceedings are conducted in a fair and consistent manner.